probinso/gumiho-network/README.md

 # Notes

-There are admittedly no comments in this project.
+There are admittedly no comments in this project, but id survided 5 re-writes in persuit of clear implementation.
 I suggest readers to ramp up code by complexity of network.
 A basic understanding of Variational Auto Encoders is suggested to read and understand this code.
 Additionally, the [research paper](https://arxiv.org/pdf/1810.09133.pdf) this work is based on is a good resource for understanding the final product.

 It is easiest to ramp onto this technology by following these files by complexity as listed below